Welcome to the Colorado Resource Toolbox

 TaxSlayer® provides no assistance in determining the portion of income (other than W-2s), adjustments and deductions available for a part-year resident.
 This worksheet is tailored to Colorado state tax returns and provides TaxSlayer totals for input to the "Income Subject to Tax" section.

-Railroad retirement Tier 1 and/or Tier 2 amounts are not handled correctly by TaxSlayer® on Colorado state tax returns.
-One or both are included in the retirement exclusion which is limited to 20K/24K and should not be because RRB benefits are not taxable and have their own exclusion line.
+Railroad retirement Tier 1 amounts are not handled correctly by TaxSlayer® on Colorado state tax returns.
+Tier 1 amount is included in the retirement exclusion which is limited to 20K/24K and should not be because RRB benefits are not taxable and have their own exclusion line.
 This worksheet determines the amounts that should be removed from the pension exclusion and calculates the amount that should be added as the RRB benefits line on the State Return section of TaxSlayer.
 Although designed specifically for Colorado it may work for other states if the problem is the same.

-A worksheet for totalling income items, sales tax on large item purchases, and other information to be used with the IRS Sales Tax Calculator.
+A worksheet for totalling income items, sales tax on large item purchases, and other nontaxable income to be used with the IRS Sales Tax Calculator.
 See Pub 4012 (NTTC version), section F. Includes many items we often don't remember to ask about.

 Can't find the latest version of the Earned Income Tax Credit plots?
 This tool presents a graphical presentation of the amount of credit available for various tax credits vs AGI.
 For simplicity, it assumes all income is earned income and provides options for comparing tax years, filing status and number of children (or students for education credits) or seeing how various credits kick in for a particular year and filing status.
 The effect of combinations of credits is not considered but will, of course, change the results in a real tax return so you can't just add them together.